The Heart Is a Lonely Hunter (film)

-The Heart Is a Lonely Hunter is a 1968 American film adaptation of the 1940 novel of the same name by Carson McCullers.
+The Heart Is a Lonely Hunter is a 1968 American drama film adaptation of the 1940 novel of the same name by Carson McCullers.
 It was directed by Robert Ellis Miller.
-It stars Alan Arkin and introduces Sondra Locke, who both earned Academy Award nominations for their performances.
-The film updates the novel's small-town Southern setting from the Depression era to the contemporary 1960s.
+It stars Alan Arkin and Sondra Locke (in her film debut, age 24), who both earned Academy Award nominations for their performances.
 The film is recognized by the American Film Institute in AFI's 100 Years of Film Scores – Nominated.